 - “SERIOUS” – Vital signs may be unstable and not within normal limits; patient is acutely ill.

 - “CRITICAL” – Vital signs are unstable and not within normal limits; patient may not be conscious and prognosis may not be favorable.

 - “DECEASED” – We are only able to verify that a patient is deceased if the next of kin/guardian has been notified.
 Please note we are not able to report cause of death or whether an autopsy is planned.

 - “TREATED & RELEASED” – The patient has been treated and released from the hospital.
 This is often used with Emergency Department patients who are not formally admitted as a patient.

 - “TRANSFERRED” – This patient has been transferred to another medical facility.

 - “DISCHARGED” – The person is no longer a patient at our facility.

 It depends on the location and camera angle.
 To ensure patient and visitor safety and confidentiality, no passersby should be within the filming area.
-The Community Relations member providing your escort will assist in finding a suitable location in these instances.
+The MarCom team member providing your escort will assist in finding a suitable location in these instances.

 Can I interview a patient at Northern Light Eastern Maine Medical Center?

 We are happy to ask a patient who is feeling well enough if they would like to participate in media stories.
 We require patient or family member to sign a written consent to appear in media stories while being treated at the Medical Center.